 Fast forward to high school, Daphne and I became lovers.
 I courted her for almost a year.
 I drew portraits of her, wrote her poems, and gave her flowers and sweets at her house.
 Sometimes I would place it inside her locker in school.
 She had rejected me a lot of times.
 She said she didn’t want me to be her boyfriend because I was her best friend.
 But I continued to pursue her until she forgot all about her first love, Lance.
 When she forgot all about him and got tired of being lonely, she finally said her sweet yes to me.
 I was the happiest and luckiest lad on earth.

-When we weren’t outside, she would teach me how to play a guitar at her place and I would teach her how to draw nature and landscapes at my place.
-We made love a lot of times at my place when my parents were away.
+When we weren’t outside, she would teach me how to play a guitar in her house and I would teach her how to draw nature and landscapes in my house.
+We made love a lot of times in my house when my parents were away.
 I drew her naked.
 Daphne looked madly beautiful when she’s naked.
 Her body was delicately slender.
 Her skin was fair and flawless.

 Our relationship was steady even after high school.
 When we were in college, we still saw each other.
 We visited each other in our respective universities.
 My new friends learned that I was dating a pretty girl who wasn’t fashion-conscious like the other girls.
 But I loved her and I was so proud of her.